llm-bible/llm-bible.github.io/_publications/qian2024how.markdown

 bibkey: qian2024how
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.13220"}
-tags: ['Security', 'Model Architecture', 'Multimodal Models', 'Reinforcement Learning', 'RAG', 'GPT', 'Prompting']
+tags: ['GPT', 'RAG', 'Model Architecture', 'Reinforcement Learning', 'Security', 'Multimodal Models', 'Prompting']
 ---
 The remarkable advancements in Multimodal Large Language Models (MLLMs) have not rendered them immune to challenges, particularly in the context of handling